directus/directus/.changeset/orange-penguins-kneel.md

 '@directus/api': minor
 ---

-Do not queue any extension re-loads if any re-load jobs are pending
+Do not queue any extension reloads if any reload jobs are pending